 We do not currently accept donations directly on the Site; all donations are currently processed through ActBlue.com.
 When you donate through ActBlue, you will need to provide your name, address, occupation and name of employer, credit card information, billing address, and confirm that we may legally accept your contribution.
 ActBlue will provide us with your name, address, occupation, employer, and any additional contact information that you use when donating, but not your credit card information.

 We use information collected from you to personalize your online experience when using this Site, to send you personalized correspondence, to fulfill your requests for certain information, and to process any data you send to us.

 When you sign one of our petitions, pledges, or other endorsement-type forms, we treat your name, city, state, and any comments as public information.
 We may, for example, disclose this information to public officials, the press, and/or the general public.
 In accordance with our general policy, we may also use the information that you provide to contact you for other purposes or to solicit contributions.
 We may share your email address and other contact information with other organizations or campaigns that share similar goals and objectives, and they may contact or solicit you.
 By signing a petition or pledge sponsored by multiple organizations, you are opting in to and may receive emails from one or more of the sponsors of the petition or pledge.
 (You may, of course, unsubscribe at any time).
-We may use the information we collect to help connect you with other supporters, and to solicit volunteers, donations, and support for candidates, issues, and organizations that we support.
+We may use the information we collect to help connect you with other supporters and like-minded organizations, and to solicit volunteers, donations, and support for candidates, issues, and organizations that we support.